MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/design.md

 ## Public API

-The public API will be encapsulated in `apps/`.  `apps/` has 3 packages of interest to users:
+The public API is encapsulated in `apps/`.  `apps/` has 3 packages of interest to users:

 - `public/` - This is what MSAL calls the Public Application Client (service client)
 - `confidential/` - This is what MSAL calls the Confidential Application Client (service)